 What will I study?

-Christianity – Religious figures and sacred texts, religious concepts and life, significant social and historical developments in religious thought e.g. attitudes to wealth and poverty and religious practices
+Study of Religion (Christianity) – religious figures and sacred texts, religious concepts, social and historical developments in religious thought e.g. attitudes to wealth and poverty and religious practices

 What are the entry requirements?